Site layout for SeeRed website.

 not yet fully developed.
 The 'index page' of each section has a distinctive green

 background.
-Many sections are being reorganised in 2009 - so some disruption and errors of
+Many sections are being reorganised in 2015.

 the right to